 Non-PPO facilities and providers do not have special agreements with the Plan.
-When you use a non-PPO provider to perform the service or provide the supply, there are two methods we use to determine the Plan allowance; 1) the Plan uses the 75th percentile factor of claims data and fee information gathered for specific geographic areas by Medical Data Research (MDR) or 2) in geographic areas where access to a PPO provider was available but the patient did not use a PPO provider, our allowance is based on the average PPO negotiated rate for that region.
-You will be responsible for amounts over the Plan allowance.
+When you use a non-PPO provider to perform the service or provide the supply, covered expenses would be considered at the Plan allowance and payable at the Plan's out-of-network (non-PPO) benefits.
+Payment is made directly to the member and you will be responsible for amounts over the Plan allowance.